workjs/workjs/modules/docserver/doc/sessions.md

 You can call this to e.g. log an user out.
 But you could also keep the session and only delete the session data.

+### work.session.clear(path, value)
+Use postgreSQL JSON path to select and delete session from database and from session cache.
+This is to e.g. kick a user.

 ### work.sessions
 Session cache in Memory.